-At Thursday night’s Board of Education meeting at Julian Curtiss School, c continued to demand a change to the food served in Greenwich Schools cafeterias and to replace the styrofoam trays with a durable alternative that can be washed and re-used.
+At Thursday night’s Board of Education meeting at Julian Curtiss School, parents continued to demand a change to the food served in Greenwich Schools cafeterias, and to replace the styrofoam trays with a durable alternative that can be washed and re-used.

 “Food that’s full of bad fats, bad oils, processed sugars, artificial colors and flavorings (some that are banned in other countries) is contributing to childhood obesity, insulin resistance, elevated cholesterol, blood pressure etc,” Chawla said in an email on Friday.